Bowl game: Special games and rivalries

 There have also been pre-season and regular-season games carrying the "bowl" moniker, including the Mirage Bowl, the Glasnost Bowl and the Canadian Football League's Banjo Bowl.

 Examples of bowl games that are not part of the postseason include the Iron Bowl and the Egg Bowl.

 Recently, the term "bowl" has been added to other games that have some special note or sub-plot to the actual game, in college or the National Football League.
 An example of this is the Bowden Bowl given to games where Florida State and Clemson were coached by the father-son duo of Bobby Bowden and Tommy Bowden, respectively.

 Games between two very poor teams and/or of a very poor standard of play have been jokingly referred to as the "Toilet Bowl".

 Outside North America

 Brazil

 The championship game of the Superliga Nacional de Futebol Americano is known as the Brasil Bowl.

 European Football League

-In the European Football League (EFL), a European Cup style tournament for European American Football teams affiliated with IFAF Europe, the final game of the EFL is called the Eurobowl, and has been held annually since 1986.
+In the European Football League (EFL), a European Cup style tournament for European American Football teams affiliated with IFAF Europe, the final game of the EFL was called the Eurobowl, and has been held annually from 1986 to 2019.